 Private Funds

-Your own commitments, such as a mortgage, vehicle loan, and essential costs, should all be covered by the payment amount and manner you choose.
-When looking for small-business funding, you may be at a disadvantage if your finances are weak or if you don’t pay yourself at all.
+The payment amount and manner you choose should cover all essential costs, including your mortgage, car loan, and other necessary expenses.
+When looking for small-business funding, you may be at a disadvantage if your finances are weak or if you don't pay yourself at all.

 Guidelines For Your First Paycheck